After working as an engineer, I enjoy reading and writing to help others get more out of their time in their pursuit of personal development

-Staying up all night to prepare for a meeting early the next morning will not be beneficial if it causes you to drift in and out of sleep during the session.
+Staying up all night to prepare for a meeting or exam early the next morning will not be beneficial if it causes you to drift in and out of sleep during the session.

 8. Manage Your Own Concentration

 Most people can concentrate for up to one hour.
 After that, they become vulnerable to distractions.
 The way to keep one's concentration level high is to take frequent breaks.
-Five-minute break every half hour or so is best.
+A five-minute break every half hour or so is best.

 How to Improve Your Study Mindset

 If you are a student it is important to 'create' that study mindset.
-In addition to the above suggestions, here are other ways that might help:
+In addition to the above suggestions (with some slight modifications based on your study scenario), here are other ways that might help:

 - Study in areas with little distraction such as in the library.

-- A study group with your friends - asking question, discussions and brainstorming on the subject will improve your memory.
+- A study group with your friends - asking questions, discussions and brainstorming on the subject will improve your memory.

 - Take a short break in between study will help refresh your mind.